habospace/lilla/README.md

         return fAcc(xsHead, fold(fAcc, acc, xsTail))
 ```

-**(4.)** The **src/Data.hs** module contains definition of Lilla value and Lilla
+**(4.)** The **src/Data.hs** module contains the definitions of Lilla value and Lilla
-error types which are the Haskell representations of the Lilla programming language.
+error types which are the building blocks of the Haskell representation of a
-This is what the parser translates the Lilla sourcecode to.
+Lilla program.
+The parser module translates a lilla program source code string
+into a list of Lilla values.
+The lilla error types are used during the evaluation
+of the lilla program.

 **(5.)** The **src/Evaluator.hs** module contains the definition of how the Haskell
 representation of a Lilla program (which is a list of Lilla values **[LillaVal]**)
 is evaluated & executed.
+The evaluator module models the Lilla program execution
+with the State Monad Transformer.

 **(6.)** The **src/Main.hs** module contains the **runLillaProgram** function (and all
 of its component functions) that essentially takes a path to a Lilla source file